FrostyX/infra-docs/selinux.rst

   restorecon:/etc/selinux/targeted/contexts/files/file_contexts: Multiple same / specifications for /home/fedora.
   matchpathcon: / /etc/selinux/targeted/contexts/files/file_contexts: Multiple same / / specifications for /home/fedora.

-Then it is likely you have an overlapping filecontext in your local selinux context configuration - in this case likely one added by puppet accidentally.
+Then it is likely you have an overlapping filecontext in your local selinux context configuration - in this case likely one added by ansible accidentally.

 To find it run this::